jaynanduri/LinkedLens/docs/DATA_PREPROCESS.md

 This section explains how to preprocess Kaggle job postings data, version it using DVC, and upload it to a GCP bucket.
 It also outlines how to pull the data from GCP and upload it for use in data pipelines.

 ## 1. Prerequisites
-### Credentials
+### GCP Setup
 You will need a GCP Service Account to authenticate and interact with the GCP bucket and FirestoreDB, Cloud logging and Trigger events.
-Checkout how to set this up [GCP SetUp](/docs/DATA_PIPELINES_Setup.md)
+Checkout how to set this up in [GCP SetUp](/docs/DATA_PIPELINES_Setup.md)

 ## 2. Data Preprocessing
 The `preprocessing.py` script is responsible for cleaning and preparing the data.
 It performs the following tasks: